gokulkrishh/bmrk.cc-extensions/README.md

 ## Introduction

 Bookmark It.
-Extensions – An open source extension for bookmark manager application.
+Extensions – An open source extensions for the web browser.
 Currently only supports chrome based browsers.

 ### Tech Stack